CS171/2018/assets/instructions/lab8/Lab8.md

 Congratulations, you have now completed Lab 8!

-Please submit the code of your completed lab (the sortable matrix visualization and optionally the bonus activities).
-In Canvas, under this week's modules, use the Lab 10 Submission link.
-Upload a zipped folder with your implementation.
+Please submit the code of your completed lab (the sortable matrix visualization and optionally the bonus activities) on Canvas.

 -----